-ALL Cornerstone Morgan Horse Club chat lists, including the Director’s list, the committee lists, and the general membership list have a strict NO CROSS POSTING policy.
+ALL Cornerstone Morgan Horse, Inc. chat lists, including the Director’s list, the committee lists, and the general membership list have a strict NO CROSS POSTING policy.
 That means no forwarding of posts from these lists to other lists or individuals, and no “multiple posts” in which a post is addressed to this list and other lists or individuals.
-Members are free to share information about the club and its activities with others, but please do so in your own words in a separate post, not by forwarding posts.
+Members are free to share information about Cornerstone and its activities with others, but please do so in your own words in a separate post, not by forwarding posts.
 This is important because members who post to the list do so with the understanding that they are sharing with a specific audience in a closed forum.

-While the list is open to any and all discussions relative to our Foundation Morgans, please keep in mind that the primary purpose of the list is to conduct club business and discuss club activities.
-The club is focused on promotion and what we are doing with our horses.
+While the list is open to any and all discussions relative to our Foundation Morgans, please keep in mind that the primary purpose of the list is to conduct business activities.
+Cornerstone Morgan Horse, Inc. is focused on promotion and what we are doing with our horses.
 General discussions of type and specific bloodlines are more suitable to the Foundation Morgan Horse discussion list.
 Discussions of type and conformation should ideally be of the “form and function” variety.

 In ALL conversations on the list it is of the utmost importance to keep the tone POSITIVE and POLITE.
 No flaming or bashing of bloodlines, horses, groups, individuals, ideas, or organizations will be tolerated.
 It is possible to express an opinion without running anyone down.
 A good rule of thumb is, before posting, to consider how you would feel if what you are about to say was directed at you, your horses, your ideas, or an organization you care about.
 Remember that part of our mission is to be inclusive and to support and encourage people with horses that are not only 100% Foundation but of high percentage Foundation breeding.
 Any post of the “bashing” or “flaming” variety will be removed from the archives and the poster will be put on “moderate” status.